Q-flex EID/RFID Tags

 - (1) Visual 2-piece ear tag

 - Female side: Visual tag for additional identification.
-Pre-printed with the same unique RFID number.
+Pre-printed with the same unique EID number.

 - Male side: Blank (imprinting is optional)

 Customize your tags!
 We can customize the male side of the tags with consecutive numbers or farm/ranch name.
 Usually shipped within 2–3 business days.

 How RFID works:When an ear tag transponder enters the electromagnetic field transmitted by the RFID reader it draws power from the field and will send its data to the reader.
 There are two common forms of transponder encoding used in animal identification: FDX-B (full duplex), and HDX (half duplex).
 FDX tags, such as the Q-flex EID Tags, can be made very lightweight and thin, which reduces strain on the animal’s ear.

 Each Q-flex EID Tag has a unique 15-digit number imprinted on it as well as an electronic transponder enclosed in a weather-resistant polyurethane.
 Our tags use technology standards established by the International Organization for Standardization (ISO).
 This ensures that all ISO-compliant tags can be read by all ISO-compliant readers, regardless of manufacturer.

 - (1) EID 2-piece ear tag (4.5 grams)